carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 ### Boosting

-This is where we train a single type of Model/estimator on an initial dataset, and then subsequently train the same type of models on poorly predicted samples i.e. each new model pays most attention to data that were incorrectly predicted by the last one.
+This is where we train a single type of Model/estimator on an initial dataset, test it's accuracy, and then subsequently train the same type of models on poorly predicted samples i.e. each new model pays most attention to data that were incorrectly predicted by the last one.

-Just like for bagging, boosting is trained mostly on subsets, however in this case these subsets are not randomly generated.
+Just like for bagging, boosting is trained mostly on subsets, however in this case these subsets are not randomly generated but are instead built using poorly estimated predictions.
 Boosting can produce some very high accuracies by learning from it's mistakes, but due to the iterative nature of these improvements it doesn't parallelize well unlike the other ensemble methods.
 Despite this it can still be a faster, and computationally cheaper alternative to Neural Networks.

 ![Stacking](../fig/boosting.jpeg)

 [Image from Vasily Zubarev via their blog](https://vas3k.com/blog/machine_learning/)

+### Ensemble summary

+Machine learning jargon can often be hard to remember, so here is a quick summary of the 3 ensemble methods:

+* Stacking - same dataset, different models, trained in parallel
+* Bagging - different subsets, same models, trained in parallel
+* Boosting - subsets of bad estimates, same models, trained in series

-## Using Random Forests for classification
+## Using Bagging (Random Forests) for a classification problem

 In this session we'll take another look at the penguins data and applying one of the most common bagging approaches, random forests, to try and solve our species classification problem.
 First we'll load in the dataset and define a train and test split.

 ~~~
 # import libraries
+import numpy as np
+import pandas as pd
 import seaborn as sns
-import pandas as pd
-import numpy as np
+from sklearn.model_selection import train_test_split

 # load penguins data
 penguins = sns.load_dataset('penguins')

+# prepare and define our data and targets
 feature_names = ['bill_length_mm', 'bill_depth_mm', 'flipper_length_mm', 'body_mass_g']
 penguins.dropna(subset=feature_names, inplace=True)

 species_names = penguins['species'].unique()

-# Define data and targets
 X = penguins[feature_names]
 y = penguins.species

 # Split data in training and test set
-from sklearn.model_selection import train_test_split

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=5)

-print(f'train size: {X_train.shape}')
-print(f'test size: {X_test.shape}')
+print("train size:", X_train.shape)
+print("test size", X_test.shape)
 ~~~
 {: .language-python}

-For comparison, we'll create a single decision tree estimator, find out the score and visualise the classification space.
+For comparison with our Random Forest example we'll also create a single decision tree estimator, like we did previously, then find out the score and visualise the classification space using this decision tree.

 ~~~
 from sklearn.tree import DecisionTreeClassifier

+# define our model
-clf = DecisionTreeClassifier()
+tree = DecisionTreeClassifier()

+# train our model
-clf.fit(X_train, y_train)
+tree.fit(X_train, y_train)

-clf.predict(X_test)
+# test our model
+tree.predict(X_test)

-print(clf.score(X_test, y_test))
+print(tree.score(X_test, y_test))
 ~~~
 {: .language-python}

 If we think back to the classification session, the decision tree trained using two parameters overfitted the data.
-Visualising classification space for body mass and bill length this is apparent where we can observe regions with single points.
+By visualising the classification space for body mass and bill length we can easily see regions that are overfitting to single points.

 ~~~
 from sklearn.inspection import DecisionBoundaryDisplay
 import matplotlib.pyplot as plt

+# define two features to visualise
 f1 = feature_names[0]
 f2 = feature_names[3]

+# redifine
-clf = DecisionTreeClassifier()
+tree_2d = DecisionTreeClassifier()
-clf.fit(X_train[[f1, f2]], y_train)
+tree_2d.fit(X_train[[f1, f2]], y_train)

-d = DecisionBoundaryDisplay.from_estimator(clf, X_train[[f1, f2]])
+d = DecisionBoundaryDisplay.from_estimator(tree_2d, X_train[[f1, f2]])

 sns.scatterplot(X_train, x=f1, y=f2, hue=y_train, palette="husl")
 plt.show()